robertmartin8/ReasonableDeviations/_notes/papers/chess_blunders.md

 In order to use chess as a model system, there are three obvious possible approaches (each with fatal flaws):

-1. Construct problems with a well-defined ground truth (e.g tactics puzzles).
+1. Construct problems with a well-defined ground truth (e.g. tactics puzzles).
 However, it is difficult to amass a sufficient dataset.
 2. Use chess databases and chess engines to evaluate where people's decisions have differed from those of the engines.
 However, it is still difficult to find a mapping between the engine's move choice and a determination of human error.
 3. Calculating the minimax value of every position: any move that decreases the minimax value more than a certain amount can be called a blunder.
 However, this is computationally intractable.